windkh/node-red-contrib-telegrambot/README.md

 msg.payload.forward = { chatId : 1 };
 return msg;
 ```
+You can pass the optional paramaters via mag.payload.forward.options.
 See the example flow [**forward message**](examples/forwardmessage.json) in the examples folder.

 The **messageId** to forward is taken from: `msg.payload.messageId`.